Writing the A2 Art Personal Study: Examples, Help and Guidance

 Before writing the Personal Study, students should plan the content, order and structure of their study thoroughly (often in conjunction with planning the layout of their project – this will discussed in more detail in a subsequent post).
 This should include headings and subheadings of material discussed and rough diagrams indicating how this will be supported by images.
 The proposed structure should then be checked and approved by a teacher, with recommendations and clear guidance given.
 While the structure of each Personal Study will differ, depending on the topic chosen, every study should follow the basic format outlined below:

-Conclusion.
+- Conclusion.
 This is where students summarise key points from the project, arrive at final conclusions and make considered personal judgements about what has been learnt.
-The concluding paragraph of a Personal Study by Nikau Hindin (who achieved 98% for CIE A Level Art while studying at ACG Parnell College), entitled 'Identity, Consumerism & Popular Culture: How composition conveys a message' illustrates this.
-The project was focused upon the analysis of artwork by New Zealand artist Kelcy Taratoa, with comparisons made with the work of American artist Bill Barminski:
+This concluding paragraph in a Personal Study by Nikau Hindin (who achieved 98% for CIE A Level Art while studying at ACG Parnell College), entitled ‘Identity, Consumerism & Popular Culture: How composition conveys a message‘ illustrates this:

 Taratoa’s use of composition helps convey his message concerning identity construction.
 The arrangement of elements is symbolic of an unconscious hierarchy within his paintings that forces the viewer to question and analyse them.
 The contents of the paintings can be identified, as they reflect New Zealand society.
 Taratoa’s use of colour is vibrant and modern, echoing the technological era we live in.
 Barminski has a more dynamic and humorous approach to conveying his message.
 He mocks consumerism with his witty and blunt slogans and replications of consumer products.
 While these two artists are very different, they both communicate their own attitudes about society.
 Making a political statement through your paintings forces an audience to engage.
 Ultimately we want our art to be remembered and admired and I think if the message of a painting is clear then the viewer is more likely to go away and think about it.
 Paintings are a powerful tool to communicate a meaning that is deeper than the 2mm of paint on a canvas.
 Paintings are an artist’s voice.